-I have wrestled with this About Me page…what to say, how much to say, how deep to go, how to summarize me on a page–such an an important, commit-it-to-print task!
+I have wrestled with this About Me page–what to say, how much to say, how to summarize me on a page–such an important, commit-it-to-print task!

-The best way for me to comply with this ‘obligatory part’ of my blog is to answer a question people often ask me with bewilderment, intrigue, admiration and fascination–“Why do you speak such good Spanish???”
+The best way to comply with this obligatory part of my website is to answer a question that I am often asked:

-Now, now…you can’t judge a book by its cover, can you.
+Now, now…you can’t judge a book by its cover!

-Just because I am fair-skinned, blonde and blue-eyed doesn’t mean I can’t hold my own in Spanish, and then some.
+Just because I am fair-skinned, blonde, blue-eyed and of Dutch/Irish ancestry doesn’t mean that I can’t hold my own in Spanish, and then some.

 Okay, I admit it, the shock factor is a little fun.

 And so the story is this…